 Try the Australian dictionary of biography for concise information about a range of performers and other theatre-related personnel.

 The CD-ROM Genealogical database of Australia's travelling showpeople is in the Library's collection.
-Much of the content from this CD-ROM can be found online at the Pennygaff: Australian Circus History website.

 On the web site look for past issues under the heading, On stage magazine.